 It followed a bomb and knife attack at Urumqi's south railway station in April, which killed three and injured 79 others.

-Some incidents have taken place outside of Xinjiang.
+Some violence has also spilled out of Xinjiang.
 A March stabbing spree in Kunming in Yunnan province that killed 29 people was blamed on Xinjiang separatists, as was an October 2013 incident where a car ploughed into a crowd and burst into flames in Beijing's Tiananmen Square.

 There have also been reports of mass sentencings and arrests of several "terror groups".
 Chinese state media have reported long lists of people convicted of extremist activity and in some cases, death sentences.